CodeBiting/codebiting.github.io/docs/_posts/2023-08-05-deploy-a-service-in-cloud-run-with-api-key.markdown

 1. Go to [Cloud Run Console](https://console.cloud.google.com/run)
 2. Create a new service
     1. Select "Continuously deploy new revisions from a source repository"
+    2. Set the [maximum number of instances](https://cloud.google.com/run/docs/configuring/max-instances) running concurrently in the auto-scaling section to limit costs.
-    2. In the Service settings page, click Set up with Cloud Build
+    3. In the Service settings page, click Set up with Cloud Build
         1. Select the provider and the repositor: GitHub in our case
         2. Select the repository to deploy from GitHub
         3. Select the branch